 An estate tax is imposed on the estate for the privilege of transferring property at death.
 The tax on estates of resident decedents is equal to the amount allowable as a credit against federal estate tax for state death taxes paid, less any amount paid to other states.
 Thus, the Florida estate tax on resident decedents will not increase the total tax liability of the estate.
-The tax on estates of nonresident decedents is equal to the amount allowable as a credit against federal estate tax for state death taxes paid multiplied by the ratio of the value of the property taxable in Florida over the value of the entire gross estate.
+The tax on estates of nonresident decedents is equal to the amount allowable as a credit against federal estate tax for state of the amount allowable as a credit against federal estate tax for state death taxes paid multiplied by the ratio of the value of the property taxable in Florida over the value of the entire gross estate.